-Think ahead and plan some games and download a few printables for younger kids.
+Think ahead and plan some games and download a few printables and games for younger kids.
 Bring along pencils, pens, crayons and paper too.
 Our kids love drawing and making up games together.
 Get your kids to also pick out a few stuffed animals, toys, and maybe a little bag of kinetic sand to play with in the car.
 Have each of them put all of their toys and papers in a little bag or zipper binder they can keep near them.

 Use your smartphone map to plan your route and make note of potential bathroom stops, historic landmarks, or fun family activity spots where you might want to stop.
 Schedule snack breaks or plan where you might want to stop for dinner at a restaurant.

 An especially fun idea is to get an old-style paper map and mark out your trip for your kids to see the entire road trip route.
 Show them what life was like before Google Maps.